sebastiandenis/ngPolandConf/README.md

-# NativeScript NG Poland and JS Poland conference app
+# NativeScript app for the NG Poland and JS Poland conferences